FreeSlave/halflife-featureful/documentation/content/docs/development/getting-started.md

 ## Enabling custom monsters

-Decide which of available non-standard Half-Life [[monsters|Monsters#monsters-by-faction]] you want to be use in the mod.
+Decide which of available non-standard Half-Life monsters you want to be use in the mod.
 Monsters need new resources to be included in the mod directory.

 * Models (the monster's model itself; sometimes gibs and projectiles)
 * Sounds
 * Sprites (visual effects related to the monster)
-* Additional [[skill cvars|Cvars-and-commands#monster-cvars]] in skill.cfg
+* Additional skill cvars in skill.cfg
 * Some monsters need additional entries in the `sound/sentences.txt`.
 E.g. Otis needs sentences with `OT_`prefix.

 Open **features/featureful_monsters.cfg** in your mod directory and configure the list of enabled monsters.